wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanageddocumentwriter-setchecksum-method.md

 ## <a name="parameters"></a>Parámetros
  `algorithmId`
- [in] El GUID que representa el identificador del algoritmo.
+ [in] The GUID that represents the algorithm identifier.

  `checkSumSize`
- [in] Un `ULONG32` que indica el tamaño, en bytes, de la `checkSum` búfer.
+ [in] A `ULONG32` that indicates the size, in bytes, of the `checkSum` buffer.

  `checkSum`
- [in] El búfer que almacena la información de suma de comprobación.
+ [in] The buffer that stores the checksum information.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método se realiza correctamente; en caso contrario, E_FAIL u otro código de error.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Encabezado**: CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vea también